The Second Coming of Suzanne

-The Second Coming of Suzanne (also known as Suzanne) is a 1974 American drama film directed by Michael Barry.
-It stars Jared Martin as an obsessed San Francisco indie film maker who hires a beautiful young woman called Suzanne (played by Sondra Locke) to star as a female Christ in his next film.
+The Second Coming of Suzanne is a 1974 American drama film directed by Michael Barry.
+It stars Jared Martin as an obsessed San Francisco indie film maker who hires a beautiful woman called Suzanne (played by Sondra Locke) to star as a female Christ in his next film.
 Paul Sand co-stars as Suzanne's artist boyfriend.
 Richard Dreyfuss appears as a member of the crew who becomes concerned at the increasingly weird antics of the rest of the ensemble, which culminate in the crucifixion of Suzanne on a local hill.
 The film was inspired by the lyrics of Leonard Cohen's song "Suzanne", as heard on the soundtrack.
 The director's father Gene Barry is also featured, as a TV presenter, in a somewhat opaque sub-plot.
+The film music was recorded by Touch.

+Shot in 1972 but shelved for two years, The Second Coming of Suzanne garnered mixed reviews from critics and minimal box office revenues.
+It did gain some notoriety due to a racy-for-its-time sex scene between Locke and Sand.